The Best Bohol Tourist Spots – Our Guide to Bohol

 Costs – Alona beach restaurants tend to be overpriced by Philippine standards.
 In our opinion, it is better to eat elsewhere.
 Drinks are just a little more expensive than in other places.

-There are different ways of getting around Bohol but probably the most affordable and best way of travelling around the island is by hiring a motorbike or scooter which allows you the freedom of going to places which are inaccessible when using other forms of transportation.
+There are different ways of getting around Bohol but probably the most affordable and best way of traveling around the island is by hiring a motorbike or scooter which allows you the freedom of going to places which are inaccessible when using other forms of transportation.
+Additionally we found the Bohol landscape to be quite beautiful, so although technically this is not one of the Bohol tourist spots, we’ve included this activity among our things to do in Bohol.

 Biking around Bohol

-5. Visit the Virgin Island Sand Bar (but avoid the boat tours)
+5. Visit the Virgin Island Sand Bar (but avoid the Panglao island hopping tours)

 Michelle at the Virgin Island sand bar